Operator Categories I. T*-categories

-\begin{theorem} If $\calC$ is a T*-category then $A_{\calC}$ is a C*-category and there is an ideal $\calK\ne \calC$ of $\calC$ and a faithful T*-functor from $\calC/\calK$ to $A_{\calC}$, the latter considered as a T*-category. \end{theorem} \begin{proof} It is clear that $A_{\calC}$, as defined in Definition~\ref{def:0810201}, is a linear non-unital category which, when considered as a ternary category, satisfies (ii), (iii) and (vi) in Definition~\ref{def:0804202}.
-Items (i), (iv), and (v) in Definition~\ref{def:0804202} are tantamount to the morphism sets of $A_{\calC}$ of the form $\calA(X,X)$ being normed as C*-algebras.
-This fact is immediate from Proposition~\ref{prop:0910201}.
+\begin{theorem} (Replacement for \cite[Theorem 4.11]{PluRusJMAA}) If $\calC$ is a T*-category then $A_{\calC}^+$ is a C*-category (\cite[Definition 4.1]{PluRusJMAA}) and there is a faithful T*-functor $F$ from $\calC_+$ to $A_{\calC}^+$, the latter considered as a T*-category. \end{theorem} \begin{proof} It is clear that $A_{\calC}^+$, as defined in Definition~\ref{def:0212231}, is a linear non-unital category which, when considered as a ternary category, satisfies (ii), (iii) and (vi) in \cite[Def.
+4.1]{PluRusJMAA}.
+Items (i), (iv), and (v) of that definition are tantamount to the morphism sets of $A_{\calC}^+$, namely, $\calA((X,Y)_+)$, being normed as C*-algebras.
+This fact is immediate from \cite[Theorem 2.7]{PluRusAnti}, and the faithful functor is the restriction of the functor defined in Remark~\ref{rem:0420231}. \end{proof}